ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

-:  If a TIPS can provide updates with incremental changes for a resource, the "incremental-change-media-types" field has an entry for that resource-id, and the value is the supported media types of the incremental change separated by commas.
+:  If a TIPS can provide updates with incremental changes for a resource, the "incremental-change-media-types" field has an entry for that resource-id, and the value is the supported media types of incremental changes, separated by commas.
 For the implementation of this specification, this MUST be "application/ merge-patch+json", "application/json-patch+json", or "application/ merge-patch+json,application/json-patch+json", unless defined by a future